-(1) For participants retired on or before September 30, 2002, in any given year in which the pension plan shall recognize an actuarial gain from favorable actuarial experience, the pension plan may pay a cost of living adjustment benefit to all participants receiving a normal retirement benefit, in an amount to be established by the board of trustees, which shall not exceed two (2) percent of the current retirement benefit during that specific year, and the cost of which shall not exceed the amount of the aforesaid actuarial gain.
+(1) For participants retired on or before September 30, 2002, in any given year in which the pension plan shall recognize an actuarial gain from favorable actuarial experience, the pension plan may pay a cost of living adjustment benefit to all participants receiving a normal retirement benefit, in an amount to be established by the board of trustees, which shall not exceed two (2) percent of the current retirement benefits paid or payable to participants receiving a normal retirement benefit during that specific year, and the cost of which shall not exceed the amount of the aforesaid actuarial gain.
 Any benefit paid to participants as a cost of living adjustment benefit, as provided in this subsection, shall be paid to participants only during that specific year, and may not be paid to participants as an accumulation to, or in conjunction with any other benefits due to participants during any prior or subsequent annual period. (emphasis added)